-In the event it becomes necessary to lay off employees for any reason, employees shall be laid off in the reverse order of their seniority within each job category based upon District seniority.
+If it becomes necessary to lay off employees for reason of reduction in force, employees in non-janitorial positions shall be laid off in the reverse order of their seniority within each job category based upon district seniority.
+Only tenured janitors shall be assured of lay off in reverse order of their total seniority as a janitor.